STAT545-UBC-students/hw02-janehuang1647/gapminder_exploration.md

 Explore various plot types
 --------------------------

-This is the scatterplot of pop vs gdpPercap
+This is the scatterplot of pop vs gdpPercap, transparentcy of 0.25 is applied to give a better view of the data.

 ``` r
 ggplot(gapminder,aes(pop,gdpPercap))+